rugbedbugg/rugbedbugg/README.md

 ---

-- ⚡ Fun fact: ...
-1 in every 2 people is a creative person.
-Its not me, so it must be...
+- ⚡ Fun fact: Around half of all people possess a special skill or talent that sets them apart, even if it's something simple that brings joy to others.
+Not me, so it has to be...

-### Thanks for stopping by, ! 😄
+### Thanks for stopping by, see you soon! 😄

 <!---